n-genesis/finxact-json-vscode/README.md

 > **Recommended:** To make it a little easier when editing it really helps to first default format the file so when adding new values the cursor is a little more predictable in its positioning for new lines.

-## Release Notes

-Special formatting for the following arrays:
+## Special formatting for the following arrays:

 - allOf
 - choices